nirupa-kumar/currentweather-slackbot/README.md

 For deploying locally:
 Generate an API key from [OpenWeatherMap](http://openweathermap.org/api) and set the environment variable :
 OPEN_WEATHER_API_KEY
-Generate a Client ID and Client Secret token and use that to start the app.
+Set the re-direct URL to point to the locally running app : https://botname.localtunnel.me/oauth Generate a Client ID and Client Secret token and use that to start the app.
 ```
 CLIENT_ID=xxx.yyy CLIENT_SECRET=abc PORT=zzzz npm start